 In addition, he has been a university professor, organizing a complete martial arts credit program at Florida International University.
 He served as President and Founder of the Inter-Collegiate Karate Association.
 Saavedra Sensei has also introduced Karate courses for credit at five major American universities, including both the physical aspects and the historical roots of Goju-Ryu Karate.
 For many years, his program at Florida International University was the largest Karate program of its kind in the United States.

-Since 1979, his organization has expanded to Venezuela, Chile, Dominican Republic, Puerto Rico, Ecuador, Chile, Mexico, England, Spain, Brazil, Germany, Argentina, India, South Africa, and the United States, respectively.
-In 2005, feeling a need to reconnect with the most traditional aspects his art, he sought a new direction for his organization.
+World Sansei has grown geometrically since its inception in 1979.
+It has grown from a small group of students to its current existence as a World re-known organization.
+Since 1979, the organization has expanded to Venezuela, Chile, Dominican Republic, Puerto Rico, Ecuador, Chile, Argentina, Mexico, Spain, Brazil, Germany, India, South Africa, and the United States, respectively.
+In 2005, feeling a need to reconnect with the most traditional aspects of Goju-Ryu Karate, he sought a new direction for his organization.
 Throughout this transformation, Saavedra Sensei sought to apply the accurate, traditional aspects of Goju-Ryu.
-Although this transformation process was lengthy, it was nevertheless necessary to ensure the propagation of his organizational philosophy, culminating in the formation of World Sansei.
+Although this transformation process was lengthy, it was nevertheless necessary to ensure the propagation of his organizational philosophy, culminating in the formation of World Sansei Koryu Goju-Ryu Karate Organization.

 Saavedra Sensei is extremely well-versed in multiple interpretations of the art, including neo-classical and traditional aspects of Goju-Ryu.
 He is a researcher, former college professor, author, and a life-long student of Goju-Ryu Karate.
-Saavedra Sensei co-authored "38 Lessons for Living: Hard and Gentle Insights to Experience Personal Growth" in 2007.
-Authored Mind-Body-Spirit Principles and Precepts, World Sansei Value of an Ideal, Karate Philosophy the Spiritual approach, World Sansei Teaching Methods, World Sansei Goju-Ryu Karate A comprehensive Study (Fourth Edition).
+Saavedra Sensei co-authored-38 lessons for Living: Hard and Gentle Insights to Experience Personal Growth in 2007.